Trengland/Employee-tracker/README.md

 ## Description

-A command-line application designed to manage a company's employee database./ A user can look up the entire employee db, add employees, roles or departments./ Also updating and removing all of the above, and looking at overall department budgets.
+A command-line application designed to manage a company's employee database.\
+A user can look up the entire employee db, add employees, roles or departments.\
+Also updating and removing all of the above, and looking at overall department budgets.